MicrosoftDocs/visualstudio-docs/docs/extensibility/visualstudio.extensibility/inside-the-sdk/activation-constraints.md

 # Rule-based activation constraints

 One of the common concepts in VisualStudio.Extensibility is use of context-based activation rules.
-These are rules that govern the conditions under which an extension is surfaced to the user.
+These are rules that govern the conditions under which an extension or a command is surfaced to the user.
 An example of a context-based activation rule is the [`VisibleWhen`](https://github.com/microsoft/VSExtensibility/tree/main/docs/new-extensibility-model/api/Microsoft.VisualStudio.Extensibility.Contracts.md#P-Microsoft-VisualStudio-Extensibility-Commands-CommandConfiguration-VisibleWhen) property in a command's configuration that declares when the command is made visible.

 ## Constraint types